egg-mode-rs/egg-mode/README.md

 egg-mode = { version = "0.15", features = ["rustls_webpki"], default-features = false }
 ```

-See available methods and tips to get started in the [Documentation][].
+See available methods and tips to get started in the [Documentation](https://docs.rs/egg-mode/).

 To authenticate a user and request an access token: